Primary Navigation Mobile

 • Which one is the best for your car?

-Engine oils are essential for keeping an engine running, and 10W-40 engine oil is fairly common with engines that rev highly and use some form of compression.
+Engine oils are essential for keeping an engine running, and 10W-40 engine oil is fairly common with engines that rev highly and have a few miles on them.
 Most modern car engines are fairly small and use turbochargers to help the engine breathe a tad more cleanly and optimise extra power.

 Essentially, 10W-40 oil caters to engines that are likely to be busier than larger, low-stress units.
 In other words, they’re for most engines you see in everyday cars.